mahan-khoshdel/python-library-management/readme.md

 | Entity Classes | 12 |
 | CRUD Modules | 6 |
 | External Dependencies | None |
 ---

-# 🤝 Contributing
+# Contributing
 Contributions are welcome.

-If you have suggestions for improving the project, feel free to:
+If you have a suggestion to improve the project, you can use the following:
 1. Fork the repository.
 2. Create a new branch.
 3. Commit your changes.
 4. Push your branch.
 5. Open a Pull Request.

-Bug reports and feature requests are also appreciated.
+Bug reports and feature requests are also welcome.

 ---

-# 📄 License
+# License

-This project is licensed under the MIT License.
+This project is released under the MIT License.

-Feel free to use, modify, and distribute this project for educational and personal purposes.
+You're allowed to use, change, and share this project for learning or personal use.

 ---

-# 👨‍💻 Author
+# Author
 Developed by **Mahan Khoshdel**

 GitHub: https://github.com/mahan-khoshdel

-If you found this project helpful, consider giving it a ⭐ on GitHub.
+If this project was helpful to you, consider giving it a star rating ⭐ on GitHub.